 Stay tuned for a release date and details about where you can access Clarke’s soon-to-be-published book.

-Sekou Clarke is the founder of The Sekou Clarke Law Group, a firm that provides comprehensive counsel and representation for clients in Orlando and surrounding areas.
+Sekou Clarke is the founder of The Sekou Clarke Law Group, a firm that provides comprehensive counsel and representation for clients in Florida & New York and surrounding areas.
 As an immigrant himself, Clarke has a personal understanding of the immigrant experience, and he uses this understanding to deliver passionate and highly effective legal services for clients from all over the globe.
 Recognized for Excellence in Immigration Law by the Association of American Trial Lawyers Top 40 under 40, Clarke routinely elevates the standards of his practice and fights relentlessly for the futures of his clients.
 To schedule your consultation, call (407) 269-8774 or contact us online today.